A lot or a little?

 What parents need to know

-Parents need to know that Ys VIII: Lacrimosa of Dana is a role-playing game (RPG) available for PlayStation 4, PlayStation Vita, and Windows.
-While the game is the latest in the Ys series, it's a standalone title that doesn't require knowledge of earlier events.
-While fighting is constant in the game, there's very little in the way of blood, with most actions and damage represented instead by splashy visual effects.
-The dialogue does occasionally make use of some light profanity, and some of the female characters are presented in a suggestive manner, with occasional mild flirting between some characters.
+Parents need to know that Ys VIII: Lacrimosa of Dana is a role-playing game (RPG) available for PlayStation 4, PlayStation Vita, Nintendo Switch, and Windows.
+While this is the latest in the Ys series, it's a standalone title that doesn't require knowledge of earlier events.
+While fighting's constant in gameplay, there's very little blood shown, with most actions and damage represented by numbers instead by splashy visual effects.
+The dialogue occasionally makes use of some light swearing, and some female characters are presented in a suggestive manner, with occasional mild flirting between some characters.
+Downloadable content (DLC) is available for the game for real money, although the Nintendo Switch version includes 18 previously released DLC packs.

 What's it about?